 Q: Can a covert narcissist truly feel love?

-Q: Why does a covert narcissist say “I love you” if they don’t really mean it?
+Q: Why does a covert narcissist say “I love you” if he doesn’t mean it the way I need?

 Q: Is it possible for a covert narcissist to change and love authentically?

-Q: Why do I feel so conflicted if he says he loves me?
+Q: Why do I feel so confused if he says he loves me?

 Q: How can I start trusting my own feelings about love again?